 What is the Al Aqsa intifada?

-A controversial visit to Al Aqsa Mosque by the late Israeli prime minister Ariel Sharon in 2000, when he was leader of the opposition, sparked what became known as the second Palestinian intifada, or uprising.
-The first one began in 1987 over Israel's occupation of the Gaza Strip and the West Bank.
+A controversial visit to Al Aqsa Mosque by the late Israeli prime minister Ariel Sharon in 2000, when he was leader of the opposition, sparked what became known as the Second Intifada, or uprising.
+The first one began in 1987 over Israel's occupation of Gaza and the West Bank.